 Scrapes, scratches, grazes and minor burns are part and parcel of our family lives with children, but do you know what to do, and have the basic first aid equipment at home to help your children straight away?
 Having a well-stocked first aid kit is a must-have in any Singapore home, car and holiday suitcase!
-Sometimes, as I learnt, when you see blood and you’re in a panic, finding band aids and dressing wounds can be super stressful if you don’t have all the essential bits and bobs in one place, easily accessible and ready to go.
+Sometimes when you see blood and you’re in a panic, finding band aids and dressing wounds can be super stressful if you don’t have all the essential bits and bobs in one place, easily accessible and ready to go.
 Here’s how to put together your family first aid kit, and recommended first aid courses in Singapore so you’re prepared…

 First, know this:

 Building your box

 We visited Watson’s pharmacy in Takashimaya.
 It’s a large, well stocked pharmacy and the pharmacist was most helpful.
 She advised us to consider pure aloe vera instead of disinfectant on the sensitive skin of babies under a year of age.
 Babies also bleed a lot from wounds to the hands, feet or head.
 Our friendly pharmacist advised us to apply light pressure, with a clean hand, for up to five minutes to ease bleeding before bandaging.

 A medical kit should be kept separate from the first aid kit.
 Your medical kit can contain pain killers, antihistamines, a thermometer etc, but in a fluster (when faced with blood), you want your first aid essentials to be easy to find and easy to see in a paired back kit.

 Here are the items we recommend storing in a securely sealed box:

 Chose a brightly coloured box or bag that is easy to see and store it somewhere easy to find and easy to retrieve.
 Make sure it’s securely sealed and child-proof.